hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/02_sleuth.md

 library(sleuth)
 ```

-After the R object has successfully transferred, you can load the object into your new R project using `load()` or by double-clicking on the `so.RData` object in the RStudio file directory:
+After the R object has successfully transferred, you can load the object into your new R project using `load()` or by double-clicking on the `oe.RData` object in the RStudio file directory:

 ```
-load("~/Desktop/so.RData")
+load("~/Desktop/oe.RData")
 ```

-Move `so.RData` into the `sleuth` folder.
+Move `oe.RData` into the `sleuth` folder.

 ### Exploring transcript-level expression between samples